rydmike/flex_color_scheme/README.md

 > `FlexColorScheme.comfortablePlatformDensity`, instead of the **default** counter application's
 > `VisualDensity.adaptivePlatformDensity`.
 >
-> This is an alternative visaul density design that on desktop applications results in the Flutter
+> This is an alternative visual density design that on desktop applications results in the Flutter
 > `comfortable` visual density being used, instead of `compact`.
 On devices, they both result in the default large
 > `standard` visual density that is suitable for small touch devices.
 >
 > This helper function was added to
-> provide an easy option for using a bit larger UI elements on desktop and web apps, while keeping the correct
+> provide an easy option for using a bit larger UI elements on desktop and web apps,
-> size for devices.
+> while keeping the correct size for devices.
 >
 > If the desktop and web versions of the app is used on computers with touch screens, the `comfortable` density provides
 > a nice balance.
 It still looks compact enough to be desktop like, while providing